nick-vns/CinemaFlix-client/README.md

 ## Description

-Build a client-side for an app myFlix using React, CinemaFlix based on existing server-side code REST API and database which provides with routing between different pages as well as responsive actions as create update delete account.
+Build a client-side for an app CinemaFlix using React, CinemaFlix based on existing server-side code REST API and database which provides with routing between different pages as well as responsive actions as create update delete account.

 ## Links